timfarkas/Serenify/README.md

 It supports extensive patient interactions, admin management, and MHWP (mental health & well-being practitioner) interactions.
 This software was developed for a MSc Computer Science course at UCL.

-## Login Account
+## Dummy Accounts
-To experience Serenify, we recommend to use following accounts:
+To test Serenify, we recommend using the following dummy accounts:
-1. Username: "patient1", Passowrd:""    #this patient has been allocated to mhwp1
+1. Username: "patient1", Password:""    #this patient has been allocated to mhwp1
-2. Username: "mhwp1", Passowrd:""    #this mhwp has patient1 as one of his/her patients
+2. Username: "mhwp1", Password:""    #this mhwp has patient1 as one of his/her patients
-3. Username: "admin1", Passowrd:""
+3. Username: "admin1", Password:""

 ### App Features
 1. Login as Patient, MHWP, or Admin: